portabletext/react-pdf-portabletext/README.md

     This gives you a convenient way to add/change styling for the **default components without overwriting the component structure itself**.
 However (as mentioned above) you can also pass an object to the `components` prop to overwrite the default components and/or define components for custom portable text block types (and you should give those components inline styles using the ReactPDF-supported CSS properties).

 - `baseFontSize` (optional): A numberic value that represents the font size of the "normal" block type (in "pt") -- this is used to calculate font sizing and layout spacing for all block types.
 When not provided, defaults to `12`.

+#### Prop Conflicts:

+You may provide both the `components` and `defaultComponentStyles` props, but conflicts are prohibited and will throw an error.
+"Conflicts" in this context means providing values for a path in `defaultComponentStyles` that overlap with either a path in `components` or with a direct child of `components.types`.

+For example, you can NOT provide a value for:

+- both `defaultComponentStyles.block.h1` and `components.block.h1`.
+- both `defaultComponentStyles.block` and `components.types.block`.

+    and so on

+However, you CAN provide a value for :

+- both `defaultComponentStyles.block.h1` and `components.block.h2`
+- both `defaultComponentStyles.block` and `components.types.list`

+    and so on.

+The error message thrown when conflicts are encountered contains the same clarification and examples as this readme section.

 ### Development & Testing